Skip to main content

 Engines

 An engine is the AI model Skyvern uses to drive the browser.
 Different engines have different strengths — speed, accuracy on complex pages, cost — and you can pick one per task or per block.
-The engine picker appears on the Discover page (for tasks) and on every browser-driven block in the workflow editor.
+The engine picker appears in API/SDK task requests and on supported browser-driven blocks in the agent editor.

 EngineWhen to use